Eugene Bullard: Interwar years

 For his World War I service, the French government awarded Bullard the Croix de guerre, Médaille militaire, Croix du combattant volontaire 1914–1918, and Médaille de Verdun, along with several others.
 After his discharge, Bullard returned again to Paris.

 Bullard found work for four years as a jazz drummer in a nightclub named "Zelli's", which was owned by Joe Zelli.
 Bullard worked with Robert Henri, a lawyer and friend, to secure a club license, which allowed Zelli's to stay open past midnight.
 This led to Zelli's becoming the most celebrated nightclub in Montmartre, as most other area cabarets still closed at midnight.
-Following his time at Zelli's, Bullard departed for Alexandria, Egypt where he performed with a jazz ensemble at Hotel Claridge and fought two prize fights.
+Following his time at Zelli's, Bullard departed for Alexandria, Egypt, where he performed with a jazz ensemble at Hotel Claridge and fought two prize fights.
 He also hired musicians for private parties with Paris' social elites, worked as a masseur, and an exercise trainer.
 Bullard later managed a nightclub "Le Grand Duc", where he hired the American poet Langston Hughes.
 Around 1928, Bullard was able to buy "Le Grand Duc" from Ada "Bricktop" Smith.
 As a popular jazz venue, "Le Grand Duc" gained him many famous friends, including Josephine Baker, Louis Armstrong, Langston Hughes, and French flying ace Charles Nungesser.
 He eventually became the owner of another nightclub, "L'Escadrille".
-Bullard's Montmartre fame was such that Ernest Hemingway based a minor character on Bullard in "The Sun Also Rises."
+Bullard's Montmartre fame was such that Ernest Hemingway based a minor character on Bullard in his 1926 novel The Sun Also Rises.

 Bullard also opened Bullard's Athletic Club which was a gymnasium offering physical culture, boxing, massage, ping pong and hydrotherapy.
 He also worked as a trainer for noted boxers Panama Al Brown and Young Perez.

-On 17 July 1923, he married Marcelle Eugénie Henriette Straumann, (b.
-8 July 1901) a milliner from Paris' second arrondissement.
-The marriage ended in divorce on 5 December 1935, with Straumann abandoning custody of their two surviving children, Jacqueline Ginette and Lolita Joséphine, to Bullard upon her departure.
+On July 17, 1923, he married Marcelle Eugénie Henriette Straumann, (b.
+July 8, 1901) a milliner from Paris' second arrondissement.
+They later separated, though they did not divorce because both were Catholics.

 When World War II began in September 1939, Bullard, who also spoke German, agreed to a request from the French government to spy on the German citizens who still frequented his nightclub.